 Marking work is the responsibility of the class teacher however peer-marking, self-marking and TA marking can also be used, where appropriate.
+Teachers will be expected to complete 'in the moment' marking during the lesson with those pupils with whom they have reviewed their work.
+This gives an opportunity for discussion around progress and next steps.

 Whenever possible marking should take place with the pupil however, if this is not practical it should always take place as soon as possible after the lesson.

 Every piece of work will be marked and teachers will decide whether work will be simply acknowledged, or whether it needs to be quality marked.
-Any independent writing for assessment purposes will not be marked in detail, and will be marked with an I - for independent.
+Any independent writing will be identified in English books by a green 'Independent Write' header.
+Independent writing, used for English writing assessment purposes, will not be marked in detail, but tracked by the teacher using writing assessment sheets, and feedback will be given to pupils.

-Some written feedback may simply be an acknowledgement of completion and therefore only consist of ticks, to indicate correct work, or dots (where mistakes may have been made).
+Some written feedback in books, may simply be an acknowledgement of completion and therefore only consist of ticks, to indicate correct work, or dots (where mistakes may have been made).
 This is often associated with closed tasks or exercises where the answers are either right or wrong.
 This type of work can also be marked by pupils, partners, or support staff.
-High level Teaching Assistants (HLTAs) will not mark work, which they teach, but will traffic light and write HLTA next to this.
+High level Teaching Assistants (HLTAs) will not mark work, which they teach, but will write HLTA next to this.